On the Enumeration Complexity of Unions of Conjunctive Queries: Lower Bounds

+\begin{proof} Recall that according to our notation, we assume that body-isomorphic CQs have exactly the same body.
+Thus, $T$ is also a join-tree for $Q_2$.
+In the following, we refer to the body of $Q$ when we make statements that apply to the bodies of both $Q_1$ and $Q_2$.

-Consider a path $A_1,\ldots,A_s$ between two atoms on a join tree.
-We define a \emph{contraction step} for a path of length $2$ or more: if there is $A_j$ such that $A_j\cap A_{j+1} \subseteq A_1\cap A_s$, then remove the edge $(A_j,A_{j+1})$ and add the edge $(A_1,A_s)$.
-The new graph is still a join-tree since all of the atoms on the path between $A_1$ and $A_s$ contain $A_1\cap A_s$, and in particular they contain $A_j\cap A_{j+1}$.
-The unique path on the join-tree between the atoms $A_1$ and $A_s$ is now of length one.
+Consider a path $P_A=(A_1,\ldots,A_s)$ between two atoms on a join tree.
+We define a \emph{contraction step} for a path of length $2$ or more: if there exists $j$ such that $A_j\cap A_{j+1} \subseteq A_1\cap A_s$, then remove the edge $(A_j,A_{j+1})$ and add the edge $(A_1,A_s)$.
 A path on a join-tree is said to be \emph{fully-contracted} if none of its subpaths can be contracted.
+Given any two atoms on a join-tree, it is possible to fully contract the path between them by performing any arbitrary sequence of contraction steps until it is no longer possible: the process will end as every contraction step reduces the length of the path.